 say "The proprietor looks at the coin, and back at you, and at the disguise, and back at you.
 'All right,' he finally says.
 'But it's cutting me own throat[73 as a reference].'";

-remove the five-shekel coin from play;
+move the five-shekel coin to Limbo;

 really have the parser notice the disguise;

 Instead of giving or showing something to the proprietor, say "The proprietor looks at [the noun] with unconcealed contempt.
 'So?' he sneers."

 Table of Proprietor's Chatter